Samsung Galaxy S21 FE review: fashionably late or out of date?

 Granted, this isn't actually a cheap phone, it still sits towards the more expensive end of the market.
 A bigger price difference between the handsets would have made this much a more convincing buy, especially given the fact that the S22 series isn’t far off being launched.
 It could be worth bearing in mind that once the new phones have arrived, this one might have its price cut.

-The phone itself is well-rounded and easily matches up to its competition from the likes of OnePlus and Google.
+The phone itself is well-rounded and easily matches up to the competition from OnePlus and Google.
 You’ll get a good amount of power, a fantastic screen, decent battery life and a high-quality camera system.
 It's not going to wow you but it's not really meant to.
 If you're already hooked into the Samsung ecosystem then it's definitely worth considering.

 Samsung Galaxy S21 FE review: also consider